zaynbsn/database-project-titanic/README.md

 npm run start questions
 ```

-It will answer all 15 questions wth 15 seconds pause between each
+It will answer all 15 questions one by one, waiting for a key to be pressed before moving on to the next question
+press 'Ctrl+c' to exit the program at anytime

 If you want to see the answer to a specific question, run this command :